When and How to Express Your Cat's Anal Glands · Kinship

-Step by Step Guide: How to Safely Express Your Cat’s Anal Glands at Home
+When and How to Express Your Cat’s Anal Glands

 Ick.
 It won’t be fun, but here’s how to get the job done.

-The internet says that your cat’s scooting and constant butt licking may be because of anal gland issues, and you’ve decided that this is a problem you want to solve at home.
+If you’ve decided that this is a problem you want to solve on your own, this is the guide for you, no matter the cause of your impetuous attitude.
 Maybe you’re worried about the stress of taking your cat to the vet or groomer.
 Maybe you want to personally experience the worst smell ever.
 Or maybe you just routinely make questionable life decisions.
 Whatever the reason for wanting to express your cat’s anal glands at home, you and your cat should strap in for a smelly, unpleasant adventure.

 What are cat anal glands?

 Cat anal glands should technically be called anal sacs.
-Anal sacs are little, pea-sized sacs filled with disgusting goo that are located between the layers of the anal sphincter.
-These sacs are lined with anal glands that secrete a highly scented fluid, which then exits through ducts at the four and eight o’clock positions in the anus.
-Most people just refer to the whole apparatus as “anal glands,” even though it greatly upsets anatomy professors.
+Anal sacs are little, pea-sized sacs located between the muscle layers of the anal sphincter and filled with disgusting goo.
+These sacs are lined with anal glands that secrete a highly scented fluid, which exits through ducts at the four and eight o’clock positions in the anus.
+Most people just refer to the entire apparatus as “anal glands,” even though this greatly upsets anatomy professors.

-You can, but it’s not part of the routine care needed to keep your feline friend happy and healthy.
-Most cat parents should never have to think about their cat’s anal glands.
+Fortunately for all parties involved, manually emptying anal glands is not part of the routine care needed to keep your feline friend happy and healthy.
+Because the anal glands usually empty on their own, most cat parents never have to think about them.
 You should only express your cat’s anal glands if your veterinarian advises you to.
 It’s not super fun or pleasant, but it is a procedure you can learn to do at home.

 It’s a good idea to do this at your vet’s office the first couple of times so they can help guide you through the process.
-It’s an even better idea to just let your vet or groomer handle it.
-That way your cat won’t associate you with it, and they can just go to you for comfort cuddles after.
+It’s an even better idea to just let your vet’s office or a groomer handle it.
+That way your cat won’t associate you with the process, and they can just go to you for comfort cuddles after.

 What is the purpose of expressing a cat’s anal glands?